AI428/zann.css/README.md

 - zann-slide-back
 - zann-wipe

+Please check the behavior on the [demo](https://ai428.github.io/zann.css/) site.

 ### With VUE.JS

 Combined with UI framework like Vue.js, it is more effective.
 For basic usage of Vue.js, please refer to the wonderful [document](https://jp.vuejs.org/) of the head family.